Bowmar established in Fort Wayne, IN, by founder Ed White to produce precision gearing and gear assemblies.

-Six months later, after initially investing $3,500 of his own money and borrowing $6,500 from friends, the expanding business was moved to a loft in an aircraft hangar and later increasingly larger spaces.
-The business has been in its current 80,000 square foot location since 1956.
+Six months later, after initially investing $3,500 of his own money and borrowing $6,500 from friends, the expanding business was moved to a loft in an aircraft hangar and later, increasingly larger spaces.
+The business presently resides in an 80,000 square foot facility, since 1956.

 The company’s initial focus was the design and manufacture of fine-pitch precision gearing for commercial and defense aerospace applications.
 Typical product applications were instruments, counters and gear heads.
 Over time, as cockpit controls migrated towards electromechanical and electronic technologies, the company developed competence in those areas.

 Bowmar’s precision devices have been applied in a variety of landmark products, including the F-4, F-15, F-16, A-10, F-18, F-22, various commercial aircraft including the Boeing 747, 737 and 787, Bombardier business jets and Virginia Class Submarines.
 Bowmar’s products went to the moon on the Apollo Lunar Excursion Module.
-One of the company’s biggest defining moments came in 1971 when it produced the world’s first hand-held calculator.
-The Bowmar Brain sold for $240 and ushered in a new frontier of global technological advances.
-However, since its inception, Bowmar’s primary market has remained aerospace and defense.
+Since its inception, Bowmar’s primary market has remained aerospace and defense.